 My Revolutionary War Ancestors

 These are my ancestors with Revolutionary War service that I can prove.
 There were probably several more, but they died before they could apply for a pension, which is often the only record of service for some veterans.
 Others had common given and surnames and cannot be sorted from other men of the same name.
 When I get a chance, I will flesh out the descriptions of the service of my ancestors.
+Several of my ancestors who are not listed below rendered what the DAR calls "Civil Service", which included things like holding positions in county governments which were loyal to the Revolutionary government, including constable, justice of the peace, juror, surveyor/overseer of roads, etc.

 Colonel John Barber - Tryon and Lincoln Counties, NC.
 John Barber was a member of the Tryon County, NC.
 Committee of Safety in 1775.
 He was a delegate from Tryon County to Halifax Convention in 1776.
 He served as an Assemblyman from Tryon County to North Carolina legislature in 1777.
 He served as a Captain, Major and Lieutenant Colonel in the North Carolina Militia from 1775-1783, mostly in Graham's Regiment of Tryon and Lincoln counties but in at least one other regiment, as well.
 He was promoted to Colonel at the end of the War.
 He served in several battles and skirmishes, including Graham's Fort, Great Cane Brake, Snow Campaign and Guilford Courthouse.
 He is mentioned in the pension applications of more than a dozen men who served under him.
 His DAR # is A005871.
 He is my fourth great grandfather on my mother's side.